elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   - Reports will now be deleted every 30 days by the operator and newer reports are generated.
   - Older reports that are not created with ttl parameter set, should be deleted manually.
 - Users are now allowed to get ClusterIssuers.
+- Changed the container names of the vulnerability exporter to a bit more meaningful ones.

 ### Fixed
 - Use `master` tag for the grafana-label-enforcer as the previous sha used no longer exist.